 Death the Punishment

 How many of us can say that death and the pain of our personal crosses feel like disapproval more than approval, anger more than love?
-I know I have from time to time looked at my personal cross as more punitive than redemptive.
+I know I have from time to time looked at my personal crosses as more punitive than redemptive.
 “I am bad so God sends a cross to punish me.”
 Wow, what a warped way of looking at this.

 A personal cross is for liberation.
 I am gifted through the work of the cross, not punished.
 Now, my resistance to the cross by choosing self-will over Christ results in chastisement, but the cross in itself is not punishment.